TI Speak & Spell

 - Type: Speech synthesiser

-The Speak & Spell was a children's educational toy released by TI in 1978.
+The Speak & Spell was a children's educational toy released by Texas Instruments in 1978.
 It contained a speech synthesiser, making it inadvertently useful to electronic musicians who wanted a then-futurist angle to their vocals.
 However, be warned that its vocabulary is very limited.

 Surprisingly, Kraftwerk seem to have used it on Computer World, but only for its bootup sound, used as the intro for "Home Computer".
-The distinctive vocals on the title tracks were seemingly provided by a TI product with a much bigger lexicon, the Language Translator.
+The distinctive vocals on the title tracks were seemingly provided by a Texas Instruments product with a much bigger lexicon, the Language Translator.

 LFO used a Speak & Spell to say their own name in their eponymous track, which just goes to show that if you want to use a spelling aid artistically, it's a smart move to give yourself an alias that happens to be an initialism.